Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 A1.
 In the incineration process, waste is combusted in a single chamber.
 The large amount of air required for complete combustion (approximately six tons of air for every ton of waste) leads to high mass transfer rates in the combustion chamber, with entrainment of particulate matter in the exhaust gas and poor control of flame temperature.

 A2.
-The first steam turbine driven dynamo was demonstrated in the 1880s and these reliable and efficient prime movers now account for more than 80% of the electrical power generated in the US.
+The first steam turbine driven dynamo was demonstrated in the 1880s and these reliable and efficient prime movers now account for more than 80% of the electrical power generated in the United States.
 While steam turbine generators may be less thermally efficient than piston engines as prime movers for electrical generators, at the 50 MW generating capacity scale, steam turbines are safer, cleaner, and less expensive, as well as more rugged and reliable.

 Q4.
-What are the major components of the gasses released to the atmosphere from the waste to energy gasification power plant stack?
+What are the major components of the gasses released to the atmosphere from the waste to energy power plant stack?

 Table 1.
 Exhaust Flue Gas Major Constituent Flows